 This type of effort is: Building on current efforts

 - Develop and implement three annual family activities by September 1, 2020.
-Status: In Progress.
-We will host or have hosted the events: Family Fall Festival, Caroling for Cans, Easter Egg Hunt, and the Living Rosary to commemorate the end of the Faith Formation year.
+Status: Completed.
+We will have hosted the events: Family Fall Festival, Caroling for Cans, Easter Egg Hunt, and the Living Rosary to commemorate the end of the Faith Formation year.